why you need a coach

 - NLP Practitioner

-I have been working as a Life Performance Coach for over two decades now, helping people from many backgrounds improve their overall health and well-being, achieve life goals and become more successful in their professional and personal lives.
+I have been working as a Health Coach for over two decades now, helping people from many backgrounds improve their overall health and well-being, achieve life goals and become more successful in their professional and personal lives.

 My coaching approach is a very client-centred one, placing each clients goals, wants, needs and desires at the heart of my coaching.
 I have only succeeded in my own life and business for so long because of the success of my clients.
 If they are not successful, then nor am I.